-Summer bars have predictably sprung up all over town as Wrocław enters its scorching holiday period.
-So we’ve updated our guide from 2018 to give you the lowdown on almost every outdoor bar in town.
+Outdoor bars have predictably sprung up all over Wrocław as the lockdown lifts and temperatures increase.
+So we’ve updated our guide from 2019 to give you the lowdown on almost every summer bar in town.

-In our updated guide we’ll give you the lowdown on all of those venues, plus the new places that have opened in the last couple of months.
+In our updated guide we’ll give you the lowdown on all of those venues, plus the new places that have opened in the summer of 2019 and 2020.

 Beach bars in the north of Wrocław: Stara Odra, Basen and Prostu z Mostu